meedan/meedan.com/README.md

 To deploy the files from the www directory to the gh-pages branch first tag a release like `git tag v2.3.4 && git push && git push --tags`.
 When the repo gets updated on github, an automatic build and deployment of the development site is triggered.
-Then `git checkout master && git merge develop`, `git push`, and use jenkins to trigger the deploy.
+Then `git checkout master`, `git merge develop`, `git push`, and use jenkins to trigger the deploy.

 ## Sass structure

+- middleman compiles and live-reloads the sass for you (although sadly, proper stylesheet injection does not work well in Middleman 3x — 2015-12-30 CGB).
 - The starting points is screen.scss.
 That `@imports` everything else.
 - We first apply [John Albin's Sass port](https://github.com/JohnAlbin/normalize-scss) of [Necolas Gallagher's normalize](https://github.com/necolas/normalize.css).
 - Then we import our sass components, pages, and utility files from `source/stylesheets`.